kevinfengcs88/nvim/README.md

 - Add GitHub code search plugin
 - Add something like oil.nvim (netrw philosophy for exploring files)
 - Comments still wrap when hitting <CR> in insert mode (a new line is created with a comment by default)
+- Figure out why Neovim's insert mode cursor is not a block on the first time it opens (but is a block every time after)
+    - Might have something to do with the longer initial startup time as well (>100 ms on first start, but sub 100 ms every time after)